RoNoLo/json-query/README.md

 ```
 ## Limitations

-Because of the nature of multidimensional arrays querys which are very deep into the structure, the
+Because of the nature of multidimensional arrays queries which are very deep into the structure, the
 result will be with multidimensional arrays.
-See example with 'persons.hobby.type' as the query.
+See PhpUnit example with 'persons.hobby.type' as the query.